-Environment understanding is a crucial ability for autonomous agents.
-Perceiving not only the geometrical structure of the scene but also distinguishing between different classes of objects therein enables tasks like manipulation and interaction that were previously not possible.
-Within this field, semantic segmentation of 2D images is a mature research area, showing outstanding success in dense per pixel categorization on images [19, 4, 18].
-The task of semantically labelling 3D data is still an open area of research however as it poses several challenges that need to be addressed.
+Radu Alexandru Rosu Friedrich-Hirzebruch-Allee 8 Tel.: +49 (0) 228 73-54159 Fax: +49 (0) 228 73-4425 E-mail: rosu@ais.uni-bonn.de classes of objects therein enables tasks like manipulation and interaction that were previously not possible.
+Within this field, semantic segmentation of 2D images is a mature research area, showing outstanding success in dense per pixel categorization on images [22, 6, 21].
+However, the task of semantically labelling 3D data is still an open area of research as it poses several challenges that need to be addressed.